-Specialist proofing to keep the property sanitised and prevent pests from diminishing hygiene practices
+Specialist proofing to keep the property sanitised and prevent mice from diminishing hygiene practices

 Glueboards and/or mouse traps

 Monitoring the property regularly for any early signs of mice invasion

 For the control and extermination of London’s mice to be successful, a level of cleanliness, proofing and a significant reduction in the overall mice population are all factors to be considered.
 Whilst the former two are ideal for preventing an infestation from getting out of hand, mouse extermination will be necessary if an invasion already exists.
 In this case, measures such as traps and controlled poisoning may be used.